Blueprint for Growth

 - At what average ticket price?

-You’ll need goals and strategies for all three of these.
+You’ll need goals and strategies for all three.
 Use past customer data for your location or franchise system as benchmarks.
 Then set actionable targets for these leading indicators of growth.
 If you know your lead conversion rate, you could work backward to determine the number of leads needed to acquire the target new customers.
 You could even use your cost per lead to set a marketing budget.
-The process provides measurable goals that keep your entire team on track.
+This process provides measurable goals that keep your entire team on track.
 There are no shortcuts.
+Breakeven analysis will tell you if the math pencils out.
 You must do the math!

-Every franchisor should have strong infrastructure for supporting franchisees to grow the core business.
-Point of Sale (POS) or Customer Relationship Management (CRM) systems should track and report the leading indicators of success.
+If you’re in a franchise, your franchisor should have strong infrastructure for supporting franchisees to grow the core business.
+Your Point of Sale (POS) or Customer Relationship Management (CRM) systems should track and report the leading indicators of success.
 And there’s more…

 Recommend a Sensible Chart of Accounts: Enable tracking of variable costs separate from fixed costs.
 This typically requires tracking different types of payroll separately.
 For example, direct labor is usually a variable cost while sales and administrative payroll is typically fixed.
 If the chart of accounts only provides one bucket for payroll, it’s difficult to assess the cost structure – that is, the true variable cost percentage and average monthly fixed costs.